-people in Uganda don't have access to safe water.
+23.8 million people in Uganda do not have clean water.

-Over 4,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Uganda.
+Over 4,500 children die every year from diarrhoeal diseases caused by poor water and sanitation in Uganda.

 Uganda has been independent since 1962 but the government structure is still changing and many people have no access to basic water and sanitation facilities.
 Around a quarter cannot access clean water.

 Without access to safe water, Uganda’s many farmers struggle to grow crops or earn a living.
 There are also many nomadic communities who are difficult to reach with services.
-The lack of clean water and safe sanitation traps them in poverty.
+The lack of clean water and decent toilets traps them in poverty.